Privacy Policy

 7. How Long We Keep Personal Information

 We keep personal information only for as long as necessary for the purposes described in this Policy, after which we delete or de-identify it.
-The actual periods depend on the type of information and the legal, accounting, and operational obligations that apply:
+The actual periods depend on the type of information, the outcome of your application, and the legal, accounting, and operational obligations that apply:

-• Audit submissions and statements: retained for the duration of your engagement and for up to seven (7) years after the last interaction, to comply with tax, accounting, and dispute-resolution obligations.
-Statement files stored in Vercel Blob are subject to the same period and are protected by access controls.
+- Onboarded merchants (you switch to Payzium): retained for the duration of your engagement and for up to seven (7) years after your last interaction, to comply with tax, accounting, anti-money-laundering, and dispute-resolution obligations.
+Statement and boarding-document files stored in Vercel Blob (Canada) are subject to the same period and are protected by access controls.

 8. How We Protect Personal Information